learn-co-students/ruby-lecture-fixing-our-broken-program-prework/README.md

 # Fixing Our Broken Program

+## Objectives

+1. Familiarize yourself with reading test output and error messages
+2. Create a working Ruby program

 <video controls width="100%">
   <source src="http://flatiron-videos.s3.amazonaws.com/ironboard/ruby/ruby-lecture-fixing-our-broken-program/ruby-lecture-fixing-our-broken-program.mp4" type="video/mp4" >
     Your browser does not support the video tag.
 We recommend using Chrome